 If a company chooses to move forward on all of the above options and saves $6M annually, investing just a fraction of this in improved curation could produce a really good ROI.

-So ask yourself: If you had a better idea of how much time and effort your company is wasting, would you start looking for ways to improve your information management?
+So ask yourself of your enterprise – If you had a better idea of how much time and effort your company is wasting on poorly curated information, would you start taking steps to improve your information management and provide customers and employees a greater content and information experience?
 Give us a call.
-We can plug your numbers into the model and make some rational suggestions on how to start saving immediately.
+We can plug your numbers into a case-by-case model and make some rational suggestions on how to start better curating your information and, perhaps more importantly, start saving immediately.